 Microsoft SQL Server Field Description Data Hostname DNS name or IP address of the machine hosting the database.
-The port that the database uses.
-Valid entry must be an integer Database Port between 1 and 65535.
+Database Port The port that the database uses.
+Valid entry must be an integer between 1 and 65535.
 The default port for SQL Server is 1433.
 Database Name The name of the database.
-The JDBC URL for the database.
-Valid entry format: JDBC URL (Advanced jdbc:sqlserver://<host>:<port>; Settings only) DatabaseName=<database name> Authentication Type (for The authentication type used to connect to the database.
-If Windows installs only where installing on Windows and an existing user was specified for the an existing user was specified Tomcat Service configuration, you can select to use NT for the Tomcat Server Authentication.
+JDBC URL (Advanced Settings only) The JDBC URL for the database.
+Valid entry format: jdbc:sqlserver:// <host>:<port>;</port></host>

+Microsoft SQL Server DatabaseName= <database name=""></database> Authentication Type (for Windows installs only where an existing user was specified for the Tomcat Server configuration) The authentication type used to connect to the database.
+If installing on Windows and an existing user was specified for the Tomcat Service configuration, you can select to use NT Authentication.
 Otherwise, select SQL Server Authentication.
+Database Username The username that the application should use to log into the database.
+This is disabled if using NT Authentication.
+Database Password The password of the user that the application should use to log into the database.
+This is disabled if using NT Authentication.